koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 He calls Patty telling her he will need her help to figure what all the current work commitments are.
 Patty informs him there is no such list and it is somewhat scattered across departments, and some work is actually not even documented at all.

 > Get me the work estimate to fix the audit findings.
 For each of those resources, tell me what their other commitments are that we're going to be pulling them off of.
-I'm guessing we're __overloaded__.
+I'm guessing we're overloaded.

 ### Simple Tools
 The next meeting is the CAB meeting with all technical leads attending.
-Purpose of the meeting is _to figure out how to tighten up change controls_.
 Bill understands that expecting the current Change Management Tool to be used is impossible, and comes up with a very basic request:

 > I want each group to write down every change they're planning, one change per index card.
 I've drawn a calendar on the whiteboard where we will eventually post approved changes according to their scheduled implementation.

 ### Definition of Change
-One of the leads holds up a card he has filled in and starts reading it:

-> Execute the vendor-recommended database maintenance script on server XZ577 to fix performance issues.
->
-> This affects the order entry database and applications.
->
-> We'd like to do this next Friday evening at 8:30 p.m.

-to which Wes objects:

-> That's not a change, just running a database script.
-If you were changing the script, then we'd have something to talk about.

-where the reply is:

-> No, it's definitely a change.
-It temporarily changes some database settings, and we don't know what production impact it could have.

 This reveals another problem, the problem that they do not even agree on what a change is.
 What counts as a _change_ which is later agreed upon: __A change is any activity that is physical, logical, or virtual to applications, databases, operating systems, networks, or hardware that could impact services being delivered.__

-Given the time for the meeting is up, Bill tells people to fill their index cards as soon as possible and hand them to Patty.

 ### Work in Progress
-Bill and Erik meet, they go to one of the manufacturing plants: MRP-8 and climb to the catwalk to get a birds-eye view of the plant floor.
+Bill and Erik meet, they go to one of the manufacturing plants and climb to the catwalk to get a birds-eye view of the plant floor.
 Erik speaks:

 > You can see loading docks on each side of the building.
 Raw materials are brought in on this side, and the finished goods leave out the other.
 Orders come off that printer down there.
 If you stand here long enough, you can actually see __Work In Progress__ make its way toward the other side of the plant floor, where it's shipped to customers as finished goods. __WIP is the silent killer__.